meganhacha/Pylighter/README.md

     **Concierge / other departments:** what we/they will do <br />

-    If copied & pasted, they must be pasted with the "Keep Text Only" setting, as there are weird things that can occur with the standard Ctrl + V pasting, involving new lines and spacing, that can't be worked around very easily. <br />
+    If copied & pasted, they must be pasted with the "Keep Text Only" setting, as there are weird things that can occur with the standard Ctrl + V pasting -- involving new lines and spacing -- that can't be worked around very easily. <br />
-3. When saving, make sure you save it as a docx file.
+3. When saving, make sure to save it as a docx file.
 Otherwise, this will not work.
 It's highly recommended to go over the inputted information to make sure there are no typos, missing bits, or anything else important. <br />
 4. Start the program.
 It will ask you what file you'd wish to open.
 Select where to save and you're done! <br />